 Conflict of Interest Statements:

-The FIT expert faculty, planners and staff have no financial relationships with companies that are ineligible to be accredited in the ACCME System to disclose.
+All other faculty have no financial relationships with ineligible companies to disclose.
 Ineligible companies are those whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.